-Always offers hard yards in addition to his speed and direct running, and he combined well with Eto'o.
-However, he still isn't the goal threat a 30-million-pound winger should be.
+Always offers hard yards in addition to his speed and direct running and combined well with Eto'o, although he is not yet the goal threat a £30 million winger should be.

 This was supposed to be Drogba's big night, but in the end the Ivorian was upstaged by the other great African striker of the past 20 years.
-Eto'o took his early goal ruthlessly and caused problems for a statuesque Galatasaray defense with his smart combination play.
-Not the striker Mourinho wants, but the one he needs on nights like this.
+Eto'o took his early goal ruthlessly and caused problems for a statuesque Galatasaray defence with his smart combination play.
+Not the striker Mourinho wants but the one he needs on nights like this.

 Should have done better with Eto'o's low strike in the opening moments and perhaps should not have parried Terry's header back into danger, but it was not his decision to leave Cahill completely unmarked.

 Inadvertantly played Eto'o onside for the first goal and ball-watched as Cahill raced past him to smash in Chelsea's decisive second goal just before the break.

 Must have been wondering which malignant deities he had offended to warrant being pitted against Hazard in this mood.
 Was punished by the Belgian every time he ventured forward and could not provide a consistent supply line to Yilmaz or Drogba either.